 Join WiSys Regional Research Administrator Jeremy Miner in exploring various aspects of successful grant writing.

-November 8, 2018 from 2:00pm-3:15pm
+November 8, 2018 from 2:00pm-2:45pm

 Preparing budgets can be a bedevil experience for beginning – and experienced – researchers.
 A budget is more than a statement of proposed expenditures.
 It is an alternate way to express a research project’s story.
 Reviewers will scrutinize the budget carefully, so in addition to being mathematically accurate, it must be believable -- a sponsor’s available funding and a PI’s scope of work must match.
 Budget justifications have also taken on increasing significance in recent years, moving from explaining to reviewers the basis of cost calculations to persuading them that the items are essential to the success of the project.
 In this session, you will learn how to craft a budget justification that not only conforms to sponsor expectations but also effectively establishes the credibility of the proposed project.

 The benefits of collaborating are many, but well-intended grant collaborations don’t always turn out as planned.
 This session will explore key factors that determine whether grant collaborations produce precious “wins” or painful “losses.”
 You will learn about the different types of collaborations and characteristics that contribute to success when managing people and projects.
 You will also learn tips for integrating the concept of collaboration throughout your proposals.

 For more information on the Professional Development webinar series, contact WiSys Regional Research Administrator Jeremy Miner: [email protected]